gruntwork-io/docs/docs/intro/tool-fundamentals/terraform.md

 }
 ```

-You can deploy this server by running `terraform init` and `terraform apply`.
-Check out the
+You can deploy this server by running `terraform init` and then `terraform apply`.
+Check out our
 [Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca) for a
 thorough introduction to the language.